symbiotejs/docsite/src/2x/docs/Context/Context.md

 }
 ```

+More information about `PubSub` interface, you can find in the [corresponding section](./2x/docs/PubSub/).

 ### Inherited context

 Property inheritance is a very powerful mechanics that help to control interactions of the components, regarding of their DOM position and hierarchy.
 It works very similar to the CSS properties cascade model.